 Further formalities for the abovementioned security (other than notarisation of the security agreement as set forth under question 3.2 above) involve the registration of such security with the corresponding Spanish registries: the Property Registry (Registro de la Propiedad) with regards to the mortgages, and the Chattel Registry (Registro de Bienes Muebles) with regards to the non-possessory pledge.
-Registration within the Property Registry is mandatory for mortgages; the mortgage does not formally exist until it is entered in the Property Registry.
+Registration within the Property Registry is mandatory for mortgages; the mortgage does not formally exist until it is recorded in the Property Registry corresponding to the domain where the plot is located.